 What I didn’t know was the backend result of everyone leaving.
 The office, which had been overloading the attorneys with twice the docket of cases as we should have had, could hardly absorb the excess work left when they lost one or two attorneys, let alone half the office.
-The overflow of cases was sent to the legal office the next large city over to help with… and it swamped them and spilled over to a third larger city attempting to stem to torrent.
+The overflow of cases was sent to the legal office the next large city over to help with… and it swamped them and spilled over to a third larger city attempting to stem the torrent.
 All referrals by the claims office to the legal office were halted for 6 months and all new cases were sent to outside counsel to handle (expensive!@!).
-At the end of it all, the insurance company paid out over 7-figures in legal fees to deal with all their overflow work with outside counsel, as well as an unknown amount in fast settlement of cases which would have otherwise been litigated.
+At the end of it all, the insurance company paid out some ridiculous amount over a high 7-figures in legal fees to deal with all their hundreds of overflow case work with outside counsel, as well as an unknown amount in fast settlement of cases which would have otherwise been litigated or minimally litigated to a more acceptable settlement number.
 In short, they hemorrhaged money over this.

 The managing attorney was forced to retire over this ordeal.
 Apparently, in an attempt to save his job, he pointed the finger at everyone who had already left, stating it must have been a conspiracy to bring down the office… obviously perpetrated by the people who had left.

 Relatively fatal to this theory, none of us went to the same firm, nor did we all leave at the same time.
 Everyone left because they overloaded us with twice the workload that could be reasonably managed, and the job market was booming.
 My salary was boosted by 1/3 by leaving.
 It came down to the fact that at the end of the day, they just weren’t a very good employer.